 Our wholly-owned subsidiaries consist of Pherin Pharmaceuticals, Inc, a Delaware corporation (Pherin), and Vistastem, Inc., a California corporation founded in 1998 (Vistastem).
-For the relevant periods, our Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q (Report) also include the accounts of Vistastem's two wholly owned inactive subsidiaries, Artemis Neuroscience, Inc., a Maryland corporation (Artemis), which was dissolved in April 2022, and VistaStem Canada, Inc., a corporation organized under the laws of Ontario, Canada (VistaStem Canada), which was dissolved in June 2022.
+For the relevant periods, our condensed consolidated financial statements in this Report also include the accounts of Vistastem's two wholly owned inactive subsidiaries, Artemis Neuroscience, Inc., a Maryland corporation (Artemis), which was dissolved in April 2022, and VistaStem Canada, Inc., a corporation organized under the laws of Ontario, Canada (VistaStem Canada), which was dissolved in June 2022.